TahaRangwala/CollinsTestController-v2.0/README.md

 # CollinsTestController-v2.0
 - We have completed the test controller.
-Currently, we are commenting code and writing the user manual
+Instructions and further guidance for this software is in the User Manual PDF File